 Performing the techniques for too long when they should be exercised for no more than 20 minutes.

-Forgetting to affirm a strong desire to awaken upon a lapse of consciousness.
+Forgetting to affirm a strong intention of awakening during a lapse of consciousness.

-Falling asleep during lapses out of consciousness while in a free-floating state of mind, instead of working toward multiple lapses with awakenings.
+Falling asleep during lapses in a free-floating state of mind, instead of working toward multiple lapses while awakening.